 It has a distinctive atmosphere that marks it out from other Austrian cities, yet you most probably haven’t heard of it outside of Vienna, Salzburg and Innsbruck.
 Here’s what to do in Graz to uncover one of Austria’s best-kept secrets, curated after four visits.

-As modern and creative as it is old and traditional, Graz is a city of arts and contemporary culture displaying 900 years of history from the Middle Ages to the 21st century.
-It emits a strong Mediterranean vibe, making you feel more south of Austria than you are.
+As modern and creative as it is old and traditional, Graz is a city of arts and contemporary culture.
+Its history spans 900 years, from the Middle Ages to the 21st century.
+Graz emits a strong Mediterranean vibe, making you feel more south of Austria than you are.

 It’s found in the preserved UNESCO World Cultural Heritage site with old-world charms and deep-rooted history where Renaissance, Gothic and Baroque structures intertwine.
 But that’s just one half of its cultural story.
 The modern persona of Graz, which helped give it the coveted titles of UNESCO City of Design, European Cultural Capital, and Austria’s Culinary Capital, is just as worthy of your attention to understand it as a whole.